btarun13/drug_repurposing/README.md

 ```

 At the moment there is only one type of architecture specified at in drugrepo.model .
 We can have more architectures defined within and use for training models with different architecture.
-For now, we will continue with LightGCN
+For now, we will continue with LightGCN(output can be y-> 0,1 or y-> any float).
+For y-> float the loss functions will be changed. refer notebooks.
+These work as link prediction

 ```bash
 How edge data(grouth truth) should be, PS: note that they are csv and not | separated.